This post may contain affiliate links. See our affiliate disclaimer here.

 If you attain maintenance records from the previous owner, you can probably learn this easily.

 This is especially important if you’re looking at buying a used Class A RV.
-Class A rigs have extremely expensive tires and replacing them is akin to a college tuition.
-This summer, we noticed that due to an alignment issue and our front two tires were wearing unevenly.
+Class A rigs have extremely expensive tires, and replacing them is akin to college tuition.
+This summer, we noticed that our front tires were wearing unevenly due to an alignment issue.
 They needed to be replaced immediately.
-Fortunately, this was all under warranty because the bill came to a whopping $300 PER TIRE.
+Fortunately, this was all under warranty because the bill cost a whopping $300 PER TIRE.
 Ugh.
 Check the tires carefully!
-This is less of an issue with Class C’s, B’s, or trailers that have similar tires to trucks.
+This is less of an issue with Class Cs, Bs, or trailers with similar tires to trucks, which are still expensive, but not as costly as Class As.

 5. Check EVERYWHERE for water damage.

 Inspect the roof and around all windows.
-Press on the walls and feel for soft spots that may indicate previous or continuous water damage.
-Water damage–in my opinion–is the number one reason not to buy a used RV.
+Press on the walls and feel for soft spots indicating previous or continuous water damage.
+In my opinion, water damage is the number one reason people do not buy a used RV.
 If it has water damage, save yourself now and do not buy it.

 The reason why?
-Often times it’s hard to see exactly how bad the water damage is until you start digging into the wall.
-One little soft spot could actually be much more damage than you realize.
+It’s hard to see exactly how bad the water damage is until you start digging into the wall.
+One little soft spot can cause much more damage than you realize.
+The soft spot in this class revealed so much damage the entire loft had to be rebuilt.

 After buying our RV, we found a soft spot in the bottom left corner of a window, back behind the dining room chair.
 It was impossible to spot since the chair consistently blocked this area, but after a major rainstorm in Nebraska, we noticed a small puddle of water on the floor.
 This leak became a constant headache for us and a major lesson in properly sealing the RV.
 (We highly recommend all RVers travel with Eternabond tape, the sealant of the gods.)